henryjin3/henryjin-dev/assets/content/writing/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-1/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-1.md

 Nuxt is a framework that sits on top of [Vue.js](https://vuejs.org/), [Vue Router](https://router.vuejs.org/), and [Vuex](https://vuex.vuejs.org/) and provides server-side rendering (SSR) or in our case, static site generation.
 It wraps the entire Vue package into an easy to use setup perfect for content-based websites.
 If you're not familiar with the Vue.js stack, check out the websites linked above for more information.

-### Netlify CMS?
+### Where's our database?

-[Netlify CMS](https://www.netlifycms.org/) provides a simple, Git-based database solution for our content-based website.
 Instead of spinning up a database and making sure to take snapshots, backups, etc., Github becomes your database and source of truth.
 Publish a new post?
 Just merge a pull request and you're good to go.

-Additionally, Netlify CMS allows for the use of Markdown to write our posts, meaning that if we ever want to switch out our CMS, we can do so without too much effort.
+Additionally, we'll eventually use Markdown to write our posts, meaning that if we ever want to switch out our CMS, we can do so without too much effort.

 ### Netlify?